-Porous pavement is utilized to promote stormwater infiltration.
+Porous pavement is utilized to promote stormwater filtration.
 There are many different types including: porous concrete, porous asphalt, porous concrete unit paver and grass-crete (or equivalent).
-The potential use of a pervious pavement system should be evaluated early in the design process.
-The design of these systems should allow for water to infiltrate before any outlet of excess volumes to the sub-drain and/or stormwater system.
+The potential use a pervious pavement system should be evaluated early in the design process.